Athletes’ Rights and Obligations

 • Comply with their whereabouts obligations, if they are assigned to a whereabouts pool;

-• Meet the requirements of the responsible sanctioning authority (in general in Switzerland, the Disciplinary Chamber of Swiss Sport);
+• Meet the requirements of the responsible sanctioning authority (in general in Switzerland, the Swiss Sports Tribunal);

 • Avoid any collaboration with banned support personnel.